As an interdisciplinary field, Women’s and Gender Studies trains students to use various research tools and theoretical approaches to problem-solving.

-The Women’s and Gender Studies Department faculty members have a diverse range of research specialties, including Latina/o identity and politics, working-class and gender identity in visual pop culture, and gender and immigration.
+Faculty members in the Women’s and Gender Studies Department have a diverse range of research specialties including Latinx identity and politics, working-class and gender identity in visual pop culture, Black women’s leadership, and reproductive justice.
 They are committed to building an inclusive learning environment to support student success.